tsaad-dev/drafts/rsvp-base/draft-teas-yang-rsvp-base.md

 ## Module Hierarchy

-The RSVP base YANG module augments the "control-plane-protocol" list in ietf-routing {{RFC8022}}
+The RSVP base YANG module augments the "control-plane-protocol" list in ietf-routing {{RFC8349}}
 module with specific RSVP parameters in an "rsvp" container.
 It also defines an extensiion identity "rsvp" of base "rt:routing-protocol" to identify the RSVP protocol.

-During modeling discussion, some RSVP features are categorized as core to the functionality of the protocol, and hence, are supported by all vendors claiming the support for RSVP.
-These features' configuration and state were grouped in the RSVP base module.
+Some RSVP features are categorized as core to the function of the protocol that are supported by most vendors claiming support for RSVP protocol.
+Such features configuration and state are grouped in the RSVP base module.

-Other extended RSVP features are categorized as either optional or providing additional knobs to provide better tune basic functionality of the RSVP protocol.
-The support for extended RSVP features by all vendors was considered optional.
-Such features were grouped in a separate RSVP extended module.
+Other extended RSVP features are categorized as either optional or providing knobs to better tune basic functionality of the RSVP protocol.
+The support for extended RSVP features by all vendors is considered optional.
+Such features are grouped in a separate RSVP extended module.

-The augmentation of the RSVP model by other models (e.g. RSVP-TE for MPLS or other technologies) are considered outside the scope of this document and discussed in separate document(s).
+The augmentation of the RSVP model by other models (e.g. RSVP-TE for MPLS or other technologies) are outside the scope of this document and are discussed in separate document(s), e.g. {{I-D.ietf-teas-yang-rsvp-te}}.

 ~~~
                 +--------------+